abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 </p>

-The resolution of the (X,Y,Z) interaction vertices from the ML method compared to conventional kalman-filter based vertexing algorithm is as shown in Fig.
+The resolution of the (X,Y,Z) interaction vertices from the ML method compared to conventional kalman-filter based vertexing algorithm are as shown in figures below.

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}//portfolio_files/X - Resolution.png">